Diagnostic Radiology Residency

 Research areas include hardware development, pulse sequence and software, image analysis, functional MRI, spectroscopy, molecular imaging, cardiac imaging, whole-body imaging, neuroradiology, and musculoskeletal imaging.

 Residents who conduct research present projects at an annual Department of Radiology Research Day seminar and submit research to national imaging conferences.
 We provide funding to attend radiology conferences.
-Residents in our program are frequently selected to present at conferences of the Radiological Society of North America, Association of University Radiologists, and American Roentgen Ray Society.
+Residents in our program are frequently selected to present at conferences of the Radiological Society of North America, Association of Academic Radiologists, and American Roentgen Ray Society.

 Contact Us